 Out of every seven online transactions, one is performed across borders.

-Even if you have an established brand, a new dropshipping business, or just selling subscriptions, you can unleash your sales potential with WooCommerce multi-currency.
+Even if you have an established brand, a new dropshipping business, or just selling subscriptions, you can unleash your sales potential with a WooCommerce multi-currency plugin.

 - WooCommerce multi-currency explained

-- How to allow customers to see and change currency in WooCommerce
+- How to allow customers to see and change multiple currencies in WooCommerce

-- How to set up currency switcher in WooCommerce
+- How to set up a multi-currency switcher in WooCommerce

 WooCommerce multi-currency explained